 Getting from one palace to the other is easy on foot, thus you won’t have to worry about public transportation.

 Each palace has an admissions fee, but if you come wearing a hanbok the entrance is free.

 Here is a map of the location of each palace in Seoul:

 If I were you, I would at least try to visit 2 or 3 palaces, with Gyeongbokgung Palace as the main attraction.

-We loved visiting the palace’s Secret Garden; sitting by the pond can easily transport you to a world without worries.
-The majestic mountain in the background adds to the serene atmosphere.
-Furthermore, if you are lucky to visit during the cherry blossom season, you will have the chance of taking great Instagramable pictures.
+Our favorite part of the palace was its Secret Garden no matter if we visited during spring, summer, or fall; you can sit by the pond and be easily transported to a world without worries.
+The majestic mountain in the background enhances the tranquil ambience.
+Furthermore, if you are lucky to visit during the cherry blossom season or fall foliage, you will have the chance of taking great Instagramable pictures.